 Adding tests for the Rust application

-One of the beauties of Rust is that it comes bundled with its own testing framework, and requires no additional setup.
+One of the beauties of Rust is that it comes bundled with its own testing framework, which requires no additional setup.
 You will be writing a unit test for the build_message function to assert its output.
 Unlike most other languages and frameworks that place tests in separate files, Rust actually encourages you to place your unit tests in the same file as the piece of code being tested.

 The cargo test command for running tests in a Rust application will locate any function with the #[test] attribute in the project and run it as a test case.